G-GameDev/g-gamedev.github.io/_unreal/enums.md

 To those of you who know a little about real world FX, you might think that storing conversions in BOTH directions is a waste of time.<br>
-i.e. A >> B AND B >> A<br>
+As usually the rate for A >> B is the same as 1 / B >> A<br>
 However, it simplifies things for this example, and arguably gives you more flexibility.<br>
 For instance, you may decide that you CAN convert A>>B, but not B>>A for some in-game world reason.<br>
-Doing it this way would mean we could just omit an entry for B>>A, and code our conversion routine to handle not finding a valid exchange item.
+Doing it this way would mean we could just omit an entry for B>>A, and code our conversion routine to handle not finding a valid exchange item.<br>
+Or you might say that the exchange 'house' charges more for conversions in a specific direction, for whatever reasons you like.
+{: .notice--info}

 I leave the [RowName] to the default values that unreal provides for it.